Zappairo/ProbablyFake-AlmostTrue/README.md

 ## License

 This project is open source.
-Please check the license file for more details.

 ---